This post contains affiliate links.

 Reason 3: Dirty Air Filters

-The filter needs to be cleaned out monthly during RV season.
+The air filter needs to be cleaned out monthly during RV season.
 Wipe any visible debris and wash with soap and water.
 If you have time, you can soak it for 10-15 minutes in a vinegar-and-water solution (one part vinegar to nine parts water) and leave it to air dry overnight before replacing it.

-Be sure to replace your air filter each year, as well.
+Be sure to replace your dirty air filters each year, as well.
 Small spaces like an RV are full of dirt and debris so having good air filters are important for you and your air conditioner’s health.
 The foam filters can be found in home improvement stores and on Amazon for as little as $5.
 You can purchase RV specific ones or simply cut standard ones down to size.

 Reason 4: There Is Too Much Humidity In The Air

 Humidity is a huge factor in how well your RV air conditioner functions.
 This is because when the air is cooled the humidity condenses out of the air and should drain off your roof.
+Here’s why your RV air conditioner leaks when it rains.

-If you enjoy hot and humid places, like Florida and Georgia, then investing in a dehumidifier will certain help.
+If you enjoy hot and humid places, like Florida and Georgia, then investing in a dehumidifier will certainly help.
 A dehumidifier will take moisture/humidity out of the air so your air conditioner won’t have to work as hard.

 You can also open ceiling vents for a limited time on humid days.
 10-20 minutes should do the trick to help some of the hot air and moisture escape.